 IODevice is really the pid of the process that handles the file.
-This process monitors the process that originally opened the file (the owner process).
-If the owner process terminates, the file is closed and the process itself terminates too.
-An IODevice returned from this call can be used as an argument to the I/O functions (see io(3)).
+This process is linked to the process that originally opened the file.
+If any process to which the IoDevice is linked terminates, the file is closed and the process itself is terminated.
+An IoDevice returned from this call can be used as an argument to the I/O functions (see io(3)).